AustinT/AustinT.github.io/links/UW_course_reviews.md

 because in this course you learn more about functional group reactions, which is where all the interesting reactions are anyways.

+# CLAS
+## CLAS 104: Classical Mythology
+Took this course online: bad idea.
+Online you basically pay 1k to read a textbook and learn trivia.
+The tests weren't super easy either.
+I hear in class the lectures are really good.
+Definitely a mistake to take online.

+## CLAS 202: Ancient Roman Society
+Very good course!
+It made me understand a lot of the societal changes that came from Christianity (for example the modern idea of religious salvation vs the ancient idea of a "give and take" religion).
+Easily the best humanities course I've taken at UW.

 # MATH
 ## MATH 235: Linear Algebra 2 for Honours Mathematics
 Continuation of linear algebra, with more focus on eigenvalues.